deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “So… a supreme ruler?
 A great general?
 Dictator, overlord?”
 Ray suggested.

 “Something like that.”
 Garaaf agreed.
 “The last one, Fyu… well, he changed the world for the better, but he killed a *lot* of people in brutal ways to achieve it.
-Which makes it hard to believe the rumours about *who* the alleged Great Father is… but this is all off topic.”
+Which makes it hard to believe the rumours about *who* the alleged Great Father is… but this is all off-topic.”

 “What can they do if we *do* somehow establish contact?”
 Spears asked.